craigfrancis/framework/framework/0.1/doc/security/strings/sql-injection.md

 	$q = $db->prepare('SELECT id FROM user WHERE name = ?
 AND pass = ?');
 	$q->execute(array($name, $pass));

-Where you have the fun job of parameter counting (not fun if you're using 10 or more variables), and is the same reason I dislike the standard INSERT statement.

-The alternative is to use named parameters:
+Or named parameters:

 	$q = $db->prepare('SELECT id FROM user WHERE name = :name AND pass = :pass');
 	$q->execute(array(':name' => $name, ':pass' => $pass));

-But have you noticed the word "name" appears 4 times now?
-I find the amount of repetition annoying.

-And the main point of this is to stop inexperienced developers making a mistake with the variable escaping, but it doesn't, those same developers still do things like:
+You still have to be careful of inexperienced developers not understanding the problem, and making a mistake like:

 	$db->prepare("SELECT id FROM user WHERE name = '$name' AND...

-Please note I'm not a fan of double quotes, as the variables can be easily hidden in the string (e.g. with syntax highlighting).

 ---